Unbalanced CRLH Leaky-wave Antenna With Broadside Radiation Based On Spin Photonic Topological Insulator Featured

-The antipodal slot line (ASL) excitation method was introduced to integrate classical line to topological structure in \cite{ref10}.
-However, this method can lead to coupling between the ASL and topological structures arranged in a zigzag configuration.
-As a result, the armchair arrangement is positioned between two peripheral zigzag structures (see Fig. \ref{Antstruc}).
+The antipodal slot line (ASL) excitation method was introduced to integrate classical line structures with topological configurations in \cite{davisASL}.
+However, this method may cause coupling between the ASL and topological structures arranged in a zigzag configuration.
+As a preliminary step to analyze the behavior of the structure in an armchair arrangement, it was placed between two peripheral zigzag structures (see Fig.\ref{Antstruc}).

 Fig.\ref{S_Para} illustrates the antenna's return and insertion loss, which corresponds with the dispersion diagrams shown in Fig.\ref{Ribbon}.
 The bandwidth of exclusive radiation from the armchair section is highlighted in yellow.While in the green frequency interval, both zigzag and armchair configurations emit radiation.
-The cyan regions represent the gaps in the edge modes, where the return loss increases.
+The cyan regions represent the gap in the edge mode, where the return loss increases.